cardano-foundation/CIPs/CIP-0048/README.md

 ### **Optional rtype tag**

-The default CIP-48 behavior will assume all payloads can be found within all the mint transactions made by the parent `<policy_id>`.
+The default CIP-48 behavior is to assume the assets parent `<policy_id>` contains all the payloads.

-However optional behavior maybe desired.
-Insider the `refs` tag we therefore use the `type` tag.

-In CIP49 we shall define two types.
+Optionally we define `type` and two options `policy` and `txhash`.
+To allow for non-default behavior

 - `policy`
   - Defines an external policy (instead of the default behavior of using the parent policy)